yongzhihuang/yongzhihuang.github.io/content/blog/sell-options-for-living-the-complete-beginners-guide-to-the-wheel-strategy.md

 High risk high reward could not be any more true when it comes to the wheel strategy.
 It's **extremely important** to pick stocks that are within your risk tolerance level.
 In the above example, **$FSLY** It's a relatively high-growth company with a high **beta**, Beta is a value assigned to a stock that describes how volatile the stock can move compared to the S&P, the higher the beta the more volatile the stock.
 When stocks have high volatility the premiums you get on your options will be higher.
 If you think about it, from the perspective of an insurance business, if you are a bad driver and wrecked your car a few times, then the insurance company may charge you more every month compared to a good driver.
 So it's really important for you to experiment and find stocks with relatively safe betas.

-Here's how I select my stocks: I use TradeIV to help me find, watch, and do due diligence on stocks.
+Here's how I select my stocks

-{% youtube url="https://www.youtube-nocookie.com/embed/PSZlTUH8nME" label="TradeIV App Demo" /%}

 1. I like to find stocks that are trading near their previous support.
 The only timeframe I look at for stocks are the daily chart.
 Ideally, I want to see the stock that are beaten down due to no news (due to market wide down turn), and the price of the stock is trading near their previous support level.